 #2 Numbness and Tingling

-Many people with MS experience numbness or tingling in their face, arms, legs, or body.
+Many people with multiple sclerosis experience numbness or tingling in their face, arms, legs, or body.
 It can range from mild to severe, even interfering with a person’s ability to write, get dressed, or hold things.
 When numbness affects the feet or legs, it can make walking difficult, putting the person at risk for falls.

 Home care can help an MS patient with numbness to get dressed and move safely around the house.
 They can also write for them and assist with eating if holding utensils or cups becomes difficult.